Digital Data Methods

 twitter API bias

 Developed with my colleagues Andreas Storz (Leiden University) and Daniela Stockmann (Hertie School of Governance), this project examines the potential biases introduced into research findings when scholars collect their data via the opaque application programming interfaces (APIs) provided by various digital platforms such as Google, Facebook, Instagram, and Twitter.
 In the first part of our research, we focus on Twitter--which is one of the most popular platforms for researchers to study precisely because of its relatively accessible data.
 When using keyword queries, Twitter's public Search and Streaming APIs rarely return the full population of tweets, and, due to proprietary restrictions placed on the algorithms, scholars do not know whether their data constitute a representative sample.
-Our initial working paper seeks to crack open this black box by examining data derived from four identical keyword queries to the Firehose (which provides the full population of tweets but is cost-prohibitive to access), Streaming, and Search APIs.
+Our manuscript (now under review) seeks to crack open this black box by examining data derived from four identical keyword queries to the Firehose (which provides the full population of tweets but is cost-prohibitive to access), Streaming, and Search APIs.
 We use Kendall’s-tau and logit regression analyses to understand the differences in the datasets, including what user and content characteristics make a tweet more or less likely to appear in sampled results.
 Ultimately, we find that there are indeed systematic differences that are likely to bias scholars’ findings in almost all datasets we examine, and we recommend that scholars exercise significant caution in future Twitter research.

 Digital data decay